cran/bimets/README.md

 **TIME SERIES:**

 - supports daily, weekly, monthly, quarterly, semiannual, yearly time series, and frequency of 24 and 36 periods per year.
-- indexing *by dates* - users can select and modify a single observation by using the syntax `ts['Date']`, or multiple observations by using `ts['StartDate/EndDate']`.
+- indexing *by date* - users can select and modify a single observation by using the syntax `ts['Date']`, or multiple observations by using `ts['StartDate/EndDate']`.
 - indexing *by year-period* - users can select and modify observations by providing a two-dimensional numerical array composed by the year and the period, e.g. `ts[[Year,Period]]`.
-- indexing *by observation indexes* - users can select and modify observations by providing the array of requested indexes (core R), e.g. `ts[indexes]`.
+- indexing *by observation index* - users can select and modify observations by providing the array of requested indexes (core R), e.g. `ts[indexes]`.
 - *Aggregation/Disaggregation* - the package provides advanced (dis)aggregation capabilities, with several linear interpolation capabilities in disaggregation, and many aggregation functions (e.g. `STOCK`, `SUM`, `AVE`, etc.) while reducing the time series frequency.
 - *Manipulation* - the package provides, among others, the following time series manipulation capabilities: time series extension `TSEXTEND()`,